Cambridge-ICCS/cambridge-iccs.github.io/summerschool24-logistics.md

 **_St John's College_**

-[St John's College](https://maps.app.goo.gl/SqcSpDT4aScjeA7y5) will be the venue for several days during the Cross-VESRI conference the entrance to the Old Divinity School.
+[St John's College](https://maps.app.goo.gl/SqcSpDT4aScjeA7y5) will be the venue for several days during the Cross-VESRI convening the entrance to the Old Divinity School.
 The entrance to the old Divinity School shown in the map below is on All Saints Passage, just off St John's Street.

 ![OldDiv](https://raw.githubusercontent.com/Cambridge-ICCS/cambridge-iccs.github.io/main/assets/images/SummerSchool2024/OldDivinity1.JPG)